Understanding Wait Times

 What is a wait list?

-A wait list is how doctors and hospitals keep track of people who need specialized medical care, such as heart surgery, MRIs, and hip and knee replacements.
-A wait list allows doctors to prioritize their patients by the urgency of the treatment they need.
+A wait list is how physicians and hospitals keep track of people who need specialized medical care, such as heart surgery, MRIs, and hip and knee replacements.
+A wait list allows physicians to prioritize their patients by the urgency of the treatment they need.
 There is no single wait list for all British Columbia residents scheduled for surgery.

 What is a wait time?